2011 Pan American Games: Venues

 The aquatic centre has two Olympic-size pools and a diving platform.
 The athletic facility was expanded to 15,000 during the Games and then was converted back to 5,000 seats.
-Puerto Vallarta hosted sailing, marathon swimming, triathlon, and beach volleyball.
+Puerto Vallarta was the main subsite when hosted the sailing, marathon swimming, triathlon, and beach volleyball.

 Other cities that co-hosted the event are Tapalpa (mountain biking), Ciudad Guzmán (rowing and canoeing) and Lagos de Moreno (baseball).

-The opening and closing ceremonies were held at the Omnilife Stadium, which was constructed in 2010 for the Chivas football team.
-Originally, the bigger and older Jalisco Stadium was scheduled to host the ceremonies, but the organizing committee decided to move to the newer and more technologically advanced Omnilife stadium.
-By moving the ceremonies to the Omnilife Stadium organizers also allowed for a parade to be held through the streets of Guadalajara and an increase in the use of projections and fireworks.
+The opening and closing ceremonies were held at the Estadio Omnilife, which was constructed in 2010 for the C.D.
+Guadalajara team (colloquially known as "Chivas").
+Originally, the bigger and older Estadio Jalisco was scheduled to host the ceremonies, but the organizing committee decided to move to the newer and more technologically advanced Estadio Omnilife.
+The change of ceremonies venue to the Estadio Omnilife organizers also held a parade to be held through the streets of Guadalajara and an increase in the use of modern technologies and a better use of the fire.
 Other venues that already existed in Guadalajara included the Weightlifting Forum and the CODE Dome.
 Most other venues for the games had to be constructed or expanded temporarily to host the games.

 10 new venues were planned including a volleyball arena, covered velodrome, shooting range, and a basketball arena.
 The 3,500-seat gymnastics stadium, which cost $5.5 million, opened in March 2008.

 In total about 35 different venues were used, with a majority of them being newly built specifically for the games.